 A fridge full of jars of homemade dips and sauces is a wonderful thing.
 These little gems are absolutely brimming with nutrients and adding a dollop or two to your meals adds much flavour and nourishment.

 The key ingredient in this pesto is basil.
-Fresh basil is a nutrient‐rich herb including vitamins and minerals such as vitamin C, calcium, magnesium, and potassium (1,2).
-It’s also a good source of β-carotene (2), a potent antioxidant that offers numerous health benefits such as lowering the risk of several chronic diseases, supporting immune function, and enhancing eye health (3).
+Fresh basil is a nutrient‐rich herb including vitamins and minerals such as vitamin C, calcium, magnesium, and potassium.
+It’s also a good source of β-carotene, a potent antioxidant that offers numerous health benefits such as lowering the risk of several chronic diseases, improving cognitive function, and enhancing eye health.

 Other prominent ingredients with plenty of benefits are the miso, garlic and nutritional yeast.
-The miso provides vitamins like E, K and B6, along with minerals like magnesium and calcium (4,5) Garlic contains high levels of minerals, vitamins A and C and B-complex vitamins in addition to being anti-inflammatory and bolstering gut health (6).
-The nutritional yeast is also providing added B vitamins to the mix, especially B12 (7).
+The miso provides vitamins like E, and B6, along with minerals like magnesium and calcium.
+Garlic contains high levels of minerals, vitamins A and C and B-complex vitamins in addition to being anti-inflammatory and bolstering gut health.
+The nutritional yeast is also fortified with B vitamins, especially B12.

 Ingredients – What You’ll Need To Make This Recipe